How are sex toys made at Délices Défendus?

 For your information , the beakers we use are made of polypropylene (PP) .

-PP has several advantages:
+PP offers several advantages:

 - It is heat resistant up to 120°C